-Kate Middleton Donated Her Hair To Charity & Her Trademark Locks Are Still Royal AF
+Kate Middleton Secretly Donated Her Long Hair To Charity & My Heart Can't Take It

 The British royal family has been in the news a lot lately, but it's mostly about engagements and upcoming weddings.
 One royal is reclaiming what I believe to be her rightful spotlight, though: Kate Middleton donated her hair to charity and proved that she is true #goals.